Mount Macedon, Victoria

+The Mount Macedon gardens area is considered by the National Trust of Australia (Victoria) to be of National Significance, as an area containing gardens and properties of outstanding significance, with a "wide range of rare and unusual trees and plants, probably the best concentration of such vegetation in Victoria outside the Royal Botanic Gardens", featuring "surviving examples of work of some of Victoria's most important garden designers" and as such, it is "the most representative area of hill station gardens in Victoria, and with Mount Wilson and the Adelaide Hills, amongst the best in Australia".

 Features and location

 Mount Macedon township was largely established by Melbourne's wealthy elite in the post-gold rush era of the mid to late 19th century who used it as a summer retreat.
 The post office opened on 18 July 1870, known as Upper Macedon until 1879 and Macedon Upper until 1936.
 An earlier (1843) post office (previously) named Mount Macedon is located in Kyneton.
 It was renamed Kyneton (post office) on 1 January 1854.
 Kyneton.

 Due to its relatively high elevation of approximately 620 m AHD, the area experiences much cooler temperatures on average relative to nearby Melbourne.
 The area also receives high rainfall relative to the surrounding plains and much of the Melbourne area.
-This combination of geographic factors have contributed to the town's reputation as a resort town and wine region.
+This combination of geographic factors has contributed to the town's reputation as a resort town and wine region.

 Snowfall is a fairly regular feature on the higher elevations of the mountain, although the peak of the mountain is marginally too low for snowfalls to lie on the ground for more than a few days in most instances.
 Occasionally, the lower parts of the town experience snowfalls and on occasion these have been substantial.

 The gardens and homes of Mount Macedon are well known for their size and scale, some of which contain collections of exotic plants that are rare in cultivation.